mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>name*<strong> `string`

-The Name of the particular deal for this subscription.Constraints `2 to 1024 chars`.
+The Name of the Subscriber for this subscription.Constraints `2 to 1024 chars`.

 <strong>email*<strong> `string`